 Crib Type: Softwood

-Babyletto’s 3-in-1 Lolly Crib is my favorite crib in terms of design, thanks to its contrasting spindles and frame (the spindles are always natural pine, while the rest of the crib can be white, black, or grey), rounded edges, and tapered, peg-like feet.
-Like the Kalani, the Lolly is made with pine, is Greenguard Gold Certified, has four adjustable mattress positions, and can be converted into a toddler bed and a day bed, but not a full size bed.
-At around $400 (which includes the conversion toddler rail), the Lolly is quite a bit more than the DaVinci Kalani, though.
+Babyletto’s 3-in-1 Lolly Crib is my favorite crib in terms of design, thanks to its contrasting natural pine spindles and frame that can be white, black, or grey.
+It has rounded edges and tapered, peg-like feet.
+Like the Kalani, the Lolly is made with pine, is Greenguard Gold Certified, has four adjustable mattress positions, and can be converted into a toddler bed and a day bed, but not a full-size bed.
+At around $500 (which includes the conversion toddler rail), the Lolly is quite a bit more than the DaVinci Kalani, though.

 Babyletto’s 3-in-1 Hudson Crib is another good option for a softwood crib and is also available in two-tones, as well as white, grey, and a blush pink.
-This design has angled legs and round spindles, is also made with pine, has four adjustable mattress positions, and can be converted into a toddler bed and a day bed, but not a full size bed.
-It costs around $379 at Target currently (including the toddler conversion rail), again making it quite a bit more than the DaVinci Kalani but with less longevity as your child grows.
+This design has angled legs and round spindles, is also made with pine, has four adjustable mattress positions, and can be converted into a toddler bed and a day bed, but not a full-size bed.
+It costs around $499 at Target currently.

-Babyletto’s Modo 3-in-1 Crib is similar in price to the Kalani, ranging from $359-$379 on Amazon currently, depending on your color choices (this includes the toddler rail for conversion).
-This model is, again, Greenguard Gold Certified, made with New Zealand Pine and can be converted to a toddler bed or day bed.
+Babyletto’s Modo 3-in-1 Crib is similar in price to the Kalani, priced at $329 on Amazon currently, depending on your color choices (this includes the toddler rail for conversion).
+This model is Greenguard Gold Certified, made with New Zealand pine, and can be converted to a toddler bed or day bed.
 It has four adjustable mattress positions and has a more ‘blocky’ appearance, with straight legs and bars instead of spindles.

 Highlights: Beautiful hardwood furniture made by Amish craftsmen (but be careful of the finishes)